-Bluebook is our custom-built application you'll use to take the PSAT 8/9 and all other tests in the SAT Suite, so taking the PSAT 8/9 will be good practice for future tests.
+Bluebook is our custom-built application you'll use to take the SAT.
 Ask your school how to download and access Bluebook.
 They will provide you with a sign-in ticket.
 You may be able to familiarize yourself with key aspects of the app before the test if your school holds student readiness activities.
 For more information about readiness, please see Before You Test on page 3.